HMS Caesar (1793): Battle of Algeciras Bay

+On 30 April 1802, under command of Sir James Saumarez, 1st Baron de Saumarez, she made contact with USS Constellation near Gibraltar.

 Battle of Cape Ortegal

 The Battle of Cape Ortegal was the final action of the Trafalgar Campaign, and was fought between a squadron of the Royal Navy and a remnant of the fleet that had been destroyed several weeks earlier at the Battle of Trafalgar.
 It took place on 4 November 1805 off Cape Ortegal, in north-west Spain and saw a squadron under Captain Sir Richard Strachan in Caesar defeat and capture a French squadron under Rear-Admiral Pierre Dumanoir le Pelley.

 Battle of Les Sables-d'Olonne

 In 1809, she took part in the Battle of Les Sables-d'Olonne.

 Fate

 She was converted to serve as a depot ship in 1814, and was broken up in 1821.